microchip-pic-avr-examples/avr128da48-cnano-adc-window-comparator-mplab/README.md

 4. Configure the Variable Streamer Name and add the desired variable, then click **Next**:
 <br><img src="images/dv_4.PNG" width="600">

-5. Select all the variables to plot, select New axis per data type, and click **Finish**:
+5. Select all the variables to plot, check New axis per data type and click **Finish**:
 <br><img src="images/dv_5.PNG" width="600">

 <br>